charlotte-os/developer-docs/CONVENTIONS.md

 - `Add framebuffer`
 - `Enhance memory allocator`

+### Merging

+We use GitHub's rebase.
+Please ensure that each branch is only merged once this way.
+After merge, the branch should be deleted.
+This way we can keep our linear history clean.
+If you have trouble with rebasing, please let us know.

 ## Special files

 - Every single repository should have a `README.md` in its root.